 Microtex needles are SUPER sharp and will pierce through multiple layers of fabric with ease!
 I love to use them anytime I’m sewing a bag or working with multiple layers of fabric.

-11-Know your Fabrics
+11. Know your Fabrics

 Most bags can be sewn with mid and lightweight cotton fabrics.
-Be aware though, if the fabric is too lightweight it will not hold up well when the bag is used, if it’s too heavy it will be too difficult for the machine to stitch together.
+Be aware, though, if the fabric is too lightweight, it will not hold up well when the bag is used; if it’s too heavy, it will be too difficult for the machine to stitch together.

 Also, make sure the fabric has no stretch.
 Most bag patterns are not suitable for stretchy fabrics.

-Need a 10″ zipper but only have 16″ zipper?
-If you’ve got a polyester zipper did you know that you can just cut it to the size you want?
+Need a 10″ zipper but only have a 16″ zipper?
+If you’ve got a polyester zipper, did you know you can just cut it to the size you want?

-Just cut your fabric twice as wide as your piping, and on the bias, and stitch it right over the top of the store-bought stuff.
+Just cut your fabric twice as wide as your piping and on the bias, and stitch it right over the top of the store-bought stuff.
 Easy peasy!

 Confession, I used to HATE making bag straps.
-They were just too hard to get straight and I always ended up with a bit of fabric poking out where it was not supposed to.
+They were just too hard to get straight, and I always ended up with a bit of fabric poking out where it was not supposed to.